Garzdak/Proteomics/README.md

 Table "Sample data.xlsx" in "Data" folder should be provided by the user.

 Tables "Data/Calib.xlsx" and "all Tables/contaminants.xlsx" are tables with known data from the literature and are default.
 All the other tables are generated in the programs and are given for the reference (can be deleted).

+Calculate Venn is used to additional calculations and analysis and is not required to run programs 01-04.